-Filter Expression Syntax Description

-Example: "filter": "StageName:EQ:Closed Won"

-dim:R:val0:val1 True if the left dimension falls within the specified range between val0 and val1.

-Example: "filter": "EmployeeId:R:100:1000"

-dim:R:val True if the dimension is greater than or equal to the value based on binary sort order.
+Filter Expression Syntax Description Example: "filter": "StageName:EQ:Closed Won" dim:R:val0:val1 True if the left dimension falls within the specified range between val0 and val1.
+Example: "filter": "EmployeeId:R:100:1000" dim:R:val True if the dimension is greater than or equal to the value based on binary sort order.
 For example, this is true when the dimension is 'City' and the value is 'Anderson' because ' 'City' > 'Anderson').

-Example: "filter": "LastName:R:Li"

-dim:R::val True if the dimension is less than or equal to the value based on binary sort order.

-Example: "filter": "LastName:R::Levy"

-dim:N:val True if the dimension and value are not equal.

-Example: "filter": "RoleName:N:Manager"

-dim:EQ:val1 val2 True if the dimension equals values val1 or v expression uses the logical OR operator (). dimension value against more than two valu compare against three values, use the follow dim1:EQ:val1 val2 val3.

-Example: "filter": "Lead
+Example: "filter": "LastName:R:Li" dim:R::val True if the dimension is less than or equal to the value based on binary sort order.
+Example: "filter": "LastName:R::Levy" dim:N:val True if the dimension and value are not equal.
+Example: "filter": "RoleName:N:Manager" dim:EQ:val1 val2 True if the dimension equals values val1 or val2.
+This filter expression uses the logical OR operator ().
+You can compare the dimension value against more than two values.
+For example, to compare against three values, use the following syntax: dim1:EQ:val1 val2 val3.
+Example: "filter": "Lead Status:EQ:Open Contacted" dim1:EQ:val1,dim2:EQ:val2 True if dimension dim1 equals value val1 and dimension dim2 equals value val2.

-Status:EQ:Open Contacted"

-dim1:EQ:val1,dim2:EQ:val2 True if dimension dim1 equals value val1 and dimension dim2 equals value val2.
 This filter expression uses the logical AND operator (,).
 You can compare more than two dimensions.
 For example, to compare three dimensions, use the following syntax: dim1:EQ:val1,dim2:EQ:val2,dim3:EQ:val3.
 Example: "filter": "Lead Status:EQ:Qualified,Rating:EQ:Hot"